ccat3z/stars/README.md

 * [tuberry/light-dict](https://github.com/tuberry/light-dict): Lightweight extension for instant action to primary selection, especially optimized for Dictionary look-up.
 * [the-cavalry/light-locker](https://github.com/the-cavalry/light-locker): A simple session-locker for lightdm
 * [itchyny/lightline.vim](https://github.com/itchyny/lightline.vim): A light and configurable statusline/tabline plugin for Vim
-* [ggandor/lightspeed.nvim](https://github.com/ggandor/lightspeed.nvim): 🌌 Next-generation motion plugin with incremental input processing, allowing for unparalleled speed with near-zero cognitive effort.
+* [ggandor/lightspeed.nvim](https://github.com/ggandor/lightspeed.nvim): 🌌 Next-generation motion plugin with incremental input processing, allowing for unparalleled speed with near-zero cognitive effort
 * [archlinuxcn/lilac](https://github.com/archlinuxcn/lilac): Lilac is the build bot for archlinuxcn
 * [callstack/linaria](https://github.com/callstack/linaria): Zero-runtime CSS in JS library
 * [bjcull/LinqExpander](https://github.com/bjcull/LinqExpander): A way of expanding extension methods in your LINQ expressions so that it can be interperated by a third party who doesn't understand your extensions.